 The Okanagan Ski Team is a FIS team that comprises athletes from five alpine ski clubs in the Okanagan (Apex, Big White, Vernon, Sun Peaks and Revelstoke).
-This program allows FIS-aged racers to train and compete together as the Okanagan Ski Team (OST) and generally offers more opportunity to train and race than in VSC's U18 program, but skiers can do as much or as little as they want.
-The OST FIS Team participates at a higher level of competition and training by applying for a FIS (International Ski Federation) competitor card.
+This program allows FIS-aged racers to train and compete together as the Okanagan Ski Team (OST).
+The OST FIS Team participates at a high level of competition and training by applying for a FIS (International Ski Federation) competitor card.
 FIS cards allow racers to accrue FIS points after each FIS race finish.